Julian-Guillo/wildlife-observations-map/README.md

 - Uses **`arrow`** for fast, memory-efficient loading.
 - Designed to scale: Easily extend to more species or regions without major code changes.
 - Ideal for biodiversity exploration, citizen science platforms, or educational dashboards.

+---

+## 🛠️ Future Improvements
+- **Add tests/ folder**: Implement unit tests for critical functions and modules to ensure reliability and maintainability.
+- Add unit tests with testthat.
+- Add end-to-end tests with shinytest.